jctesla/A_pyVScode/README.md

 # python_space
-This space of repo, are the same as my Local Computer Core i7 on this path, D:\phytonSpace\miBasic\A_VSCode
+This is the space for VSCode for Python in my Local Core i7 on this path, D:\phytonSpace\miBasic\A_VSCode